yashrajd/bcap/README.md

 #### How might this occur with a soft fork

-While a hard fork by definition results in a chain split, a soft fork does not always result in a chain split but that does not mean it is not possible. chain split risk is elevated when the chain of upgraded blocks from a soft fork is disrupted by a sequence of high fee transactions that adds one or more not upgraded blocks subsequently.
+While a hard fork by definition results in a chain split, a soft fork does not always result in a chain split, but that does not mean it is not possible. chain split risk is elevated when the chain of upgraded blocks from a soft fork is disrupted by a sequence of high fee transactions that adds one or more not upgraded blocks subsequently.
 Transactions that violate the new rules that have high transaction fees could cause Miners to switch from the Alternative Consensus Client back to the unupgraded client or Miners on unupgraded clients to mine them.
 The sender of these soft fork undermining transactions does not need to be of any particular significance because there is little cost or downside to doing so for the sender.
 If Miners mine the transaction and see subsequent high transaction fee unupgraded transactions, they could build upon the unupgraded blocks which would disrupt the soft fork.[^29] Miners can in theory also build on unupgraded blocks with the upgraded soft fork blocks.

 It is important for there to be very clear consensus by bitcoin stakeholders including Economic Nodes before miners signal readiness, upgrade and begin producing blocks.
 Economic Nodes validate and propagate transactions across the network.
 The default behavior of Economic Nodes is not to reject new rules from a soft fork (by definition).
 However, for a consensus change to be successful and avoid risks such as bounty claims (described below) and chain splits, an overwhelming majority of Economic Nodes must upgrade and enforce the change.